agiulianomirabella/teaching-tutorials/README.md

-# tutorial-introduction-to-medical-imaging
+# teaching-tutorials
-Introduction to Medical Imaging Tutorial
+* Introduction to Medical Imaging
+* Image Representation and Fundamentals